Ordering a Custom Server

 - RAID 16 ports controller + SSD Cache allows you to additionally connect up to 16 SATA/SAS drives and use an array of fast SSD disks to buffer read/write requests to HDD arrays and to store the cache in case of a sudden power outage.

-For servers with a GPU, video cards are available in PCI-e devices.
-A maximum of 8 video cards can be installed on a single server.
+For servers with a GPU, graphic cards are available in PCI-e devices.
+A maximum of 8 graphic cards can be installed on a single server.

 A list of ordered servers with brief descriptions of each of them is displayed in the Servers and colocation section.